BeccAllfor1/django-todo-list/README.md

 <img src="INSERT IMAGE HERE" width="500" height="300">
 </p>

-2. As a registered user I can log in to my account so that I can update access and delete tasks on the sit
+2. As a registered user I can log in to my account so that I can update access and delete tasks on the site
 <p align="center">
 <img src="INSERT IMAGE HERE" width="500" height="300">
 </p>